Los Angeles Venues

 Avalon - In Hollywood.
 Concerts, club nights (DJs and dance music including hip-hop, R & B, Top 40, etc)

-Dolby Theatre is the crown jewel of the Hollywood & Highland Center retail, dining and entertainment complex located in the heart of Hollywood.
+Dolby Theatre is the crown jewel of the Ovation Hollywood retail, dining and entertainment complex located in the heart of Hollywood.
 The 3,400 seat theatre opened in November 2001 and soon thereafter became known to more than one billion people across the globe as the first permanent home of the Academy Awards.
 Capacity: 1500; Rentals: Yes

 Fonda Theatre - In Hollywood.
 Concerts, live entertainment, private events.
 Capacity: 1200; Rentals: Yes